Skip to main content

 Note that this is over and above the CI job configuration SNS Topics and supporting elements written above, and is unique to setting up a pipeline.

-Once you have noted down your Payload URL and shared secret, you will be able to follow this guide to create and configure your CodeCommit webhooks.
+Once you have noted down your Payload URL and shared secret, proceed with the following steps to add your webhook.

 Did this answer your question?